lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 ### Smart contract security

   There is an inherent risk that Lido could contain a smart contract vulnerability or bug.
-The Lido code is open-sourced, audited, and covered by an extensive bug bounty program to minimize this risk.
+The Lido code is open-source, audited, and covered by an extensive bug bounty program to minimize this risk.
 To mitigate smart contract risks, all of the core Lido contracts are audited.
 Audit reports can be found here.
 Besides, Lido is covered with a massive Immunefi bug bounty program.

 ### Slashing risk
   Validators risk staking penalties, with up to 100% of staked funds at risk if validators fail.
 To minimize this risk, Lido stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of self-coverage.